GrammaTech/grammatech.github.io/ra/machine-learning-and-big-code.md

 ## About the area

-Our Big Code technologies carefully combine statistical/machine learning techniques with program analysis techniques to improve bug finding, program synthesis, and code search.
+Our Big Code technologies combine statistical/machine learning techniques with program analysis techniques to improve bug finding, program synthesis, and code search.
 We aim to mine the collective wisdom in openly available code repositories, with applications to software security, reliability, construction, and maintenance.

 ## Benefits